yenchunnnn/personal-website/content/event/example/index.md

 url_video: ""
 ---

-The conference was host by Taiwanese Psychological Association.
+The conference was hosted by the Taiwanese Psychological Association.

-This paper is largely based on my master's thesis---
+This paper is largely based on my master's thesis ---

 > Chen, Y. C., & Lee, Y. C. (accepted).
 Love in Everyday Social Interactions Matters: Positivity Resonance Accumulates Meaning in Life. *Chinese Journal of Psychology.* (TSSCI)